rodrigotiferes/CO2-Emission-Reductions-Linked-to-Transmission-Expansion-and-Renewable-Energy-Sources/README.md

 Dear user,

 This repository contains a MATLAB script that generates graphical results from a case study in the SDDP showing that new transmission facilities in Brazil, which will contribute to the connection of +900 MW of renewable generation, also have a direct impact on reducing emissions.
+The research paper, which contains these results, is titled "A Future-Looking Methodology for Estimating CO2 Emissions Reductions Linked to Transmission Projects That Increase Renewable Generation Capacity" and features in the IEEE Latin America Transactions (Submission ID: 10236).

 To generate the results, please run it in your MATLAB (or Octave) command window.